rlnB2022/digi-new-scoresheets/README.md

 Throughout the development process, I continued to learn not only about PHP, but jQuery and AJAX.
 I learned that they go hand-in-hand and that allowed me to fetch data without reloading the page.
 I thought that was so cool!

+## Post Launch Support

+I have received a handful of requests to fix bugs and introduce changes based on customer feedback.

+## What I Have Learned

+In the beginning, I struggled to get things to work as intended as I was completely new to PHP, AJAX and jQuery.
+It took a monumental effort to learn these technologies during the development process.

+I learned a lot with this project.
+New tech, new methods of fetching data, and I even learned that if you don't like the way built-in Date Objects work, I can make my own.

+I'm certain the code can be improved upon, but I'm super proud of the work I did on this!